 9- Do you plan to do a lot of events in China, if yes, why will you do that?

 It takes time to convince people to try a new concept right away without allowing them to understand and experience it.
-We are confident with our wines selected by Mr. Nicolas, and also believe in the values the concept creates, what we need now is to bring it in public and have people to understand and experience.
+We are confident with our wines selected by Mr. Nicolas, and also believe in the values the concept creates, what we need now is to bring it to the public and have people understand and experience it.
 Off-line events are a great way to meet wine lovers, interact and share our beliefs with them.